 GNDC, in conjunction with the Eastern Montana Brownfields Coalition (EMBC), is currently administering two EPA Brownfields Programs for Hazardous Substance and Petroleum Clean Up.
 They include a Clean Up Revolving Loan Fund and an Assessment Grant.
 The programs are available for sites throughout a 15 county region of Eastern Montana.
-If you own or know of a piece of property located within the 15 county region that would potentially be considered a Brownfields site and are interested in assessing the property by means of a grant or cleaning up the property for reuse by means of a loan or sub-grant to eligible entities, Please contact GNDC Brownfields Coordinator Shelli Isle at 406-230-2085 or email@example.com
+If you own or know of a piece of property located within the 15 county region that would potentially be considered a Brownfields site and are interested in assessing the property by means of a grant or cleaning up the property for reuse by means of a loan or sub-grant to eligible entities, Please contact GNDC Brownfields Program Coordinator, Karly Lacock at email@example.com.

 Learn About Getting Funding For Cleanup